-GuideStar India certifies NGOs based on their level of transparency & public accountability after due diligence carried out by their team of certification experts.
-Due diligence is based on verifying financial and legal compliance through a thorough scrutiny of registration documents, tax returns, FCRA returns, audited financial statements & auditor's reports, public disclosures on GuideStar India's portal, reporting key facts to stakeholders as per GuideStar India's Annual Report disclosure template and confirmation of third-party site visits and references.
+GuideStar India certifies NGOs based on their level of transparency and public accountability following due diligence carried out by their team of certification experts.
+Due diligence is based on verifying financial and legal compliance through a thorough scrutiny of registration documents, tax returns, FCRA returns, audited financial statements and auditor's reports, public disclosures on GuideStar India's portal, key facts reported to stakeholders according to GuideStar India's Annual Report disclosure template, and confirmation of third-party site visits and references.